12-13 August 2019, Canberra

 Australian Centre for International Agricultural Research (ACIAR)

-Andrew maintains an involvement in his family farm (forestry, cropping and sheep) in western Victoria, where his family has been farming since the 1860s.
+Andrew was Australia’s first National Landcare Facilitator and remains involved in a family farm in south-eastern Australia, where his family has been farming since the 1860s.